Swoosie Kurtz: Career

 In 1978, Kurtz was part of the ensemble cast of Mary Tyler Moore's short-lived variety series Mary, that also included David Letterman and Michael Keaton.
 In 1981, Kurtz began two seasons alongside Tony Randall in the sitcom Love, Sidney, in a role that earned her the first of her 10 Emmy Award nominations.
 In 1990, she won her first Emmy for a guest-starring role on Carol Burnett's comedy series Carol & Company.

 From 1991 to 1996, Kurtz had her longest-running television role, starring as wealthy divorcee Alex Reed Halsey on the NBC drama Sisters, a role that earned her two more Emmy Award nominations.
 She also starred in the ABC television series Pushing Daisies as Lily Charles.

 In recent years, Kurtz has guest-starred on the hit series ER and Lost and Desperate Housewives and has also had recurring roles as Valerie on the drama That's Life, as Judy's mother Helen on the sitcom Still Standing, as Madeleine Sullivan on the Showtime drama series Huff, and most recently as part of a lesbian married couple with Blythe Danner on the drama series Nurse Jackie.
 In 2010, Kurtz began starring on the CBS sitcom Mike & Molly as Joyce Flynn.
 Kurtz has also appeared in a recurring part as Matt LeBlanc's mother in the comedy series Man with a Plan.
 In 2021, she began appearing as Mayim Bialik's mother in the comedy series Call Me Kat.

 Although her main focus has been television, Kurtz has starred in several major Hollywood films including the Agatha Christie drama Caribbean Mystery (1983), Dangerous Liaisons (1988), its remake Cruel Intentions (1999), as a lesbian activist in the acclaimed indie film Citizen Ruth (1996), and alongside Jim Carrey in Liar Liar (1997).

 Personal life

 From 1964 to 1970, Kurtz was romantically involved with Joshua White of The Joshua Light Show.

+She is an Episcopalian and is on the Advisory Board of the Episcopal Actors Guild.